 - Are you still having issues?
 We have some instructions below for changing the order of your cuts.
 This helps if you are having trouble with your machine cutting the outside first and then trying to cut the inside and moving on the mat.

-Changing the Order of Your Cuts
+Changing The Order Of Your Cuts

-Sometimes it helps to cut the interior portions of your project first then to cut the outer edge.
+Sometimes it helps to cut the interior portions of your project first, then to cut the outer edge.
 But how do you make your Cricut machine do this?
-Try these instructions to control the order of the cuts.
+Follow these instructions to control the order of the cuts.

 - Use the contour feature on the second piece to remove all of the inside cuts.

 - Put these two pieces on top of each other on the mat.

 - In the layers panel, make sure that the piece with the inside cuts is above the piece with the outside cuts.